 As mixdown & creation shares some of the same tools and are closely related in several points, i would recommend :

-– Any effects that serves your sound design and are more creatives should remain,
+– Any effects that serve your sound design and are more creatives should remain,

-– Compressors & EQ’s you aren’t sure of or that you added in a more technical purpose may be removed if you aren’t totally satisfied with them (some will be added following the needs),
+– Compressors & EQ you aren’t sure of, or that you added in a more technical purpose may be removed if you aren’t totally satisfied with them (some will be added following the needs),

 – Remove anything that doesn’t make a difference when you bypass it.

-In a text file named “Infos.txt” includes the following informations :
+In a text file named “Infos.txt” includes the following information :

 – Sample Rate,